RuMaxwell/rumlisp-ts/examples/rumlisp_lang_spec.md

 #### Atomic Expression

 Numbers, Strings, Lists, Dictionaries, Boolean, variables and an S-Expression itself belong to atomic expression.
-They can be seen as undivideable units in their outer S-Expression.
+They can be seen as undividable units in their outer S-Expression.